aryan-sharma123/DAI/README.md

 - Stroke risk increases significantly with **age**, especially in the **66+** age group.
 - **Smokers** have a higher percentage of stroke cases than non-smokers.
 - **Hypertension and heart disease** show a strong correlation with stroke occurrences.
+- males are more prone to stroke than female
+- formerly smoking people are prone to stroke ...we need to focus more on these people
+- self-employed people prone to stroke
+- married people are prone to stroke
+- private employee do not smoke much
+- avg_glucose_level having more outliers
+- mostly numerical columns are normally distributed
+- age group 51-65 not having a good health

 ## How to Run the Code
 1. Install required libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`, `scipy`